CodeKrakken/review_2/README.md

       - Input a variety of numbers, get correct count
       - Input edgecases, get count
       - Input full mixture, get correct count

+Report analyser methods -

+Receives string
+Split string at commas into array
+Iterate over array, making counts of greens, reds and ambers Compare total of these counts against length of original array Difference is Uncounted category

+Gather results into string and return